 Open Day Activities & Subject Talks

-The sessions below are a great opportunity to see what it's like to be a student here at Wrexham Glyndwr and also a chance for you to ask questions about our courses.
+The subject talks and activities are a great opportunity to see what it's like to be a student here at Wrexham Glyndwr and also a chance for you to ask questions about our courses.

 Below is an example of the types of talks and activities you can expect to find at our open day.
 Click a title to see talks from each department or scroll down to see all events.